kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

-This design introduces specific extensions to the Kubernetes Workload API to support `TopologyConstraints` and `DRAConstraints`, defines new interfaces within the Scheduling Framework (`PlacementGenerator`, `PlacementState`, `PlacementScorer`), and details the algorithmic flow required to schedule Pod Groups while maintaining compatibility with the scheduler's existing ecosystem.
+This design introduces specific extensions to the Kubernetes Workload API to support `TopologyConstraints` and `DRAConstraints`, defines new interfaces within the Scheduling Framework (`PlacementGeneratorPlugin`, `PlacementStatePlugin`, `PlacementScorerPlugin`), and details the algorithmic flow required to schedule Pod Groups while maintaining compatibility with the scheduler's existing ecosystem.

 ## Motivation